MikkelGodsk/ImageClassificationWithSymbolicHints/README.md

 - 6 cores of whichever CPU was available, and 64GB ram (mainly for the SVMs).
 - 600GB of storage space for the datasets and models.

+## Third party files
+I use
+- `reliability_diagrams.py` from https://github.com/hollance/reliability-diagrams, and
+- `mapping.json` from https://github.com/DominikFilipiak/imagenet-to-wikidata-mapping (see https://www.tib-op.org/ojs/index.php/bis/article/view/65 for licence)

+which are found in `src/third_party_files`.

 Project Organization
 ------------